 It takes a minimum of seven calendar years of education and experience to prepare a CRNA.
 The average student nurse anesthetist works at least 1,694 clinical hours and administers more than 790 anesthetics.

-INDIANA HAS THREE CRNA PROGRAMS:
+INDIANA HAS TWO CRNA PROGRAMS:

 Evansville, Indiana 47722

 Indianapolis, IN 46222-1997